 What is Image Analysis?

-Image analysis (also know as “computer vision”) is the ability of computers to recognize attributes within an image.
+Image analysis (also known as “computer vision”) is the ability of computers to recognize attributes within an image.
 Do you use Google Photos or Apple’s Photos app on your smartphone?
 They both use some basic image analysis features to recognize faces and categorize them in your photos so you can look at all of your photos of a particular person.
 Type “dog” into the search function within either app to quickly locate your collection of puppy photos or type “beach” to find your tropical vacation pics.

 Social media analytics started with, and continues to be based on, text analysis.
 But image analysis is becoming increasingly important.
 When applied to social media analytics, image analysis is an extension of text analysis features applied to visual content.
 The same methods of categorization apply to image analysis.
 Instead of looking at all of the posts that contain the word “computer,” object recognition can show you all of the posts that contain photos of a computer.